UniversityOfAthens/x11-window-manager/README.md

 the active client list and unmap (not destroy!) every single frame window.
 Unmapping is recursive, so the underlying windows will immediately become invisible as well.

+## Floating Windows

+Implementing floating windows was relatively easy.
+A call to `should_client_float` will initially query the `_NET_WM_WINDOW_TYPE` property.
+If that's defined and equal to `_NET_WM_WINDOW_TYPE_DIALOG`, the window is marked as floating and the `tile` function does not take it into consideration anymore.

+It seems like this property is rarely enabled in the wild though.
+Some windows that prefer to float will leave the previous property undefined.
+In that case, we should query the `WM_TRANSIENT_FOR` hint (whatever that is!) in place of the original.

+Some windows will provide a set of ranges for their preferred dimensions.
+They can be read using `XGetWMNormalHints`.
+Windows that prefer not to be resized will usually set both the minimum and maximum width and height to a constant, so that only a single value is ever allowed.
+We should generally respect these preferences, although we aren't obliged to!